CERV-UV: Ultimate Ultraviolet!

-Build Equinox is pleased to introduce CERV-UV Ultraviolet Air Purification, the newest addition to the CERV family of features and expanded capabilities.
-Build Equinox initiated research and development of CERV-integrated UVGI (Ultraviolet Germicidal Irradiation) three years ago, resulting in the world’s first smart ventilation system with integrated UVGI.
+Build Equinox is pleased to present CERV-UV Ultraviolet Air Purification, the world’s first smart ventilation system with integrated UVGI.
 Another example of our commitment to leading and advancing technologies for truly healthy homes!
+CERV-UV is available as a factory-installed option and also a retrofit kit for the CERV (1st Generation) and CERV2 for existing CERV owners!

 A recent ASHRAE UVGI webinar by Professor William Bahnfleth (Penn St University) is an excellent presentation on UVGI air sanitation.
 Two foundational references for UVGI in ventilation systems are Professor Bahnfleth’s paper presenting the compounding benefits of fresh air ventilation, filtration and UVGI to reduce disease transmission, and Professor Shelly Miller’s (University of Colorado) research paper describing air heat exchanger sanitation benefits of UVGI.